robinhoodis/example.com/docs/class2/module1/lab07/task2.rst

 API - Part 3
 =====================

 Now lets test our new service via BIG-IP DNS.
 The related configuration on the BIG-IP LTM and DNS server are already completed for you.
-Please open up FileZilla from your client workstation and connect to the DNS service gslb2.example.com.
+Open up FileZilla from your client workstation and connect to the DNS service gslb2.example.com.
 This is a CNAME for FTP.example.com

 .. toctree::
    :hidden:
    :maxdepth: 2
    :glob:

-In Postman, inside of the "API" collection, navigate to each request and click Send.

 |site1-settings_link|